- Such a rainy ride home! The lightning streaked across the sky in silver flashes.

 I began my second 10 day duration of my Freestyle Libre, and the difference in readings compared to my regular finger stick glucose readings is large.
 The first day (yesterday) in the morning began at a hundred point difference.
 By the evening it dropped down to 40 points.
 Hopefully today the difference will be much smaller.
 Since I return to the center today, accuracy in readings would be very helpful.

 I officially ended the first 10 day duration of the Freestyle Libre glucose reader.
-I discovered that I still need to check my blood sugar before meal times; while the … Continue reading March 7, 2018: Using the Freestyle Libre
+I discovered that I still need to check my blood sugar before meal times; while the Libre automatically records my levels every 10 minutes, there might still be a difference in the reading right before I eat.
+I’ve noticed that when I check my sugar using both the Libre and doing my finger-stick test at the same time, there’s always a 10-20 unit difference between the two devices.

 This morning Andy and I met up with good friends in Caldwell at the Cloverleaf Tavern.
 Meeting up with them was relaxing, and we had a fulfilling brunch that consisted of doughnuts and White Stout beer.
 We always heard great things about Cloverleaf Tavern, so it was wonderful to finally check it out.